AzeHie/webshop-practice/README.md

 The lastest things I've done for this project are:
   1. Some for-loops replaced with built-in array methods,
-  2. Lot of pointless code cleaned and replaced with better solutions,
+  2. Lot of pointless code and code dublications cleaned and replaced with better solutions,
-  3. Lot of code dublications removed etc..
+  3. Couple services integrated into each other..

 For now, this project looks ready for me.
 Of course there is some parts still missing - like accessories, gift cards, about-us pages etc. But I think it's time to move on and continue to learn new technologies (REACT & JAVA) and of course some new projects too.